wildfly/quickstart/kitchensink-html5-mobile/README.md

 Detailed instructions for using Eclipse / JBoss Tools with are provided in the
 <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>.

-If you created the project from the commandline using archetype:generate, then you need to import the project into your IDE.
+If you created the project from the command line using archetype:generate, then you need to import the project into your IDE.
 If you are using NetBeans 6.8 or IntelliJ IDEA 9, then all you have to do is open the project as an existing project.
 Both of these IDEs recognize Maven projects natively.